rideau-info.com

 "I was standing on top of it [the dam] with forty men, employed in trying to stop the leak, when I felt a motion like an earthquake, and instantly ordered the men to run, the Stones falling from under my feet as I moved off.”
 [Price p.108].
 These are the words of Lieutenant-Colonel John By, describing the third failure of the Hogs Back Dam on April 3, 1829.

-The story of the Hogs Back dam starts with the decision to put the entrance of the Rideau Canal in the location it is today (the Ottawa Locks – Entrance Valley).
-By was attempting to avoid the hard bedrock excavation that would have been required if they had followed the route proposed by Samuel Clowes in 1823/24, which had the canal’s entrance at Rideau Falls.
-His final route (which surveyor John MacTaggart worked to figure out – see the story of Christmas 1826), avoided any significant bedrock excavation.
+The story of the Hogs Back dam starts with the decision to put the entrance of the Rideau Canal in the location it is today (Ottawa Locks).
+Colonel By was attempting to avoid the hard bedrock excavation that would have been required if they had followed the route proposed by Samuel Clowes in 1823/24, which had the canal’s entrance at Rideau Falls.
+Colonel By’s final route (which surveyor John MacTaggart worked to figure out – see the story of Christmas 1826) avoided any significant bedrock excavation.

 But it did mean that a big dam was needed at Hogs Back, which in the pre-canal era was known as Three Rock Rapids.
-Although the rapids themselves only had a drop of 6 feet (there were no falls here in the pre-canal era – see Jebb’s map in the Burritts family story), the dam had to do two things.
+Although the rapids themselves only had a drop of 1.8 metres / 6 feet (there were no falls here in the pre-canal era – see Jebb’s map in the Burritts family story), the dam had to raise much more water since it had to do two things.
 It had to flood the Rideau River all the way to Black Rapids in order to put a navigation depth of water over the lower sill of the lock at that location.
-It also had to put water over the upper sill at Hogs Back, the entrance to the canal cut to the Ottawa locks.
-To do this, it had to raise the water of the river in this location by about 41 feet.
+It also had to put water over the upper sill of the locks at Hogs Back, the entrance to the canal cut to the Ottawa Locks.
+To do this, it had to raise the water of the river in this location by about 41 feet (12.5 m).

 Hogs Back Locks